University of Leeds accommodation: North Hill Court

-The main building Oxley House was built in 1861 in Gothic revival style for banker Henry Oxley, and then called Weetwood Villa (later The Elms).
-In 1921 it became Oxley Hall, a hall for women students.
-Other modern blocks have now been added.
+Royal Park Flats

+Royal Park Flats are postgraduate residences managed by Unipol Student Homes.

 Sentinel Towers

 Sentinel Towers (53.8002°N 1.5625°W) is located on Burley Street, approximately a 15-minute walk from the western end of the university campus.
 It is divided into two blocks, Tower A and Tower B. Tower B is occupied by international exchange, second year and postgraduate students.
 Tower A is a mix of first-year students and international students.

 It comprises 240 en-suite rooms, organized into flats of between 4 and 8 students all sharing kitchen facilities.
 There are no living rooms as in some of the other student halls.
 It has a secure parking area beneath the bases of the Towers which is accessed only by keyfob with a capacity of around 10 cars.
 This is adequate as most exchange students do not have cars.

 St Mark's Residences

 St Mark's Residences (53.8114°N 1.5546°W) in St Marks Street, LS2 9EL is only available to postgraduate students.
 It has 529 en-suite bedrooms including 462 premium rooms with a larger footprint.
 Each flat has a washing machine, dryer and a flat screen TV.